rust-lang/rust/src/doc/reference.md

 Rust's type system is a conservative approximation of the dynamic safety requirements, so in some cases there is a performance cost to using safe code.
-For example, a doubly-linked list is not a tree structure and can only be represented with managed or reference-counted pointers in safe code.
-By using `unsafe` blocks to represent the reverse links as raw pointers, it can be implemented with only owned pointers.
+For example, a doubly-linked list is not a tree structure and can only be represented with reference-counted pointers in safe code.
+By using `unsafe` blocks to represent the reverse links as raw pointers, it can be implemented with only boxes.

 ##### Behavior considered unsafe